Improving Estimation in Functional Linear Regression with Points of Impact: Insights into Google AdWords: Introduction

 The functional linear regression model with PoIs of \citet{KnePosSa2016} is related to several other works in the literature.
-Identifiability and estimation of points of impact was originally studied by \citet{McKSen2010}; their framework, however, does not consider an additional functional linear model component. \citet{FerHalVi2010} allow for multiple PoIs within a nonparametric model, but also do not consider a functional linear model component. \cite{MatKon2011} consider the extraction of local information within functional linear regressions using a LASSO-type approach, but do not estimate global components. \cite{TorBerCue2016} focus on a classification context, and \cite{FraYanMar2016} consider feature selection for functional data at a more general level.
+Identifiability and estimation of points of impact was originally studied by \citet{McKSen2010}.
+The authors focus on a one-point of impact model without functional linear model component; however, the possibility of a partial model misspecification by an additional functional linear model component is also discussed theoretically. \citet{FerHalVi2010} allow for multiple PoIs within a nonparametric model, but also do not consider a functional linear model component. \cite{MatKon2011} consider the extraction of local information within functional linear regressions using a LASSO-type approach, but do not estimate global components. \cite{TorBerCue2016} focus on a classification context, and \cite{FraYanMar2016} consider feature selection for functional data at a more general level.
 Our estimation algorithm uses the penalized smoothing splines estimator for functional linear regression models proposed by \cite{CraKneSa2009}.
 The related literature is extensive and the following examples are by no means exhaustive. \cite{CarCraKne2007} consider functional linear regression with errors-in-variables, \cite{CraKneSa2009} address optimality issues, \cite{GolBobCraCipCafRei2010} focus on penalized smoothing splines within a mixed model framework, and \cite{MarYoh2013} propose a robust version of the penalized smoothing splines estimator.
 Scalar-on-function regression models are successfully applied to solve important practical problems. \cite{Chi2012} proposes a functional regression model for predicting traffic flows. \cite{GolCraCafRei2012} introduce a penalized functional regression model to explore the relationship between cerebral white matter tracts in multiple-sclerosis patients. \cite{KoeZhuNanWan2014} consider regularized functional linear regression for brain image data. \cite{GelColNeeCrai2014} and \cite{GroKokSoj2017} propose functional regression models for incomplete curves.
 An overview article on methods for scalar-on-function regression is found in \cite{ReiColShaOgd2016}.
 Readers with a general interest in Functional Data Analysis (FDA) are referred to the textbooks of \cite{RamSil2005}, \cite{FerVie2006}, \cite{HorKok2012}, and \cite{HsiEub2015}.
 To the best of our knowledge, we are the first to use methods from FDA to analyze data from an online ad campaign; however, there are several contributions in FDA on related applications. \cite{RedDas2006} use a classical functional linear regression model to analyze online art auctions, \cite{LiuMue2008} analyze eBay auction prices using methods for sparse functional data, \citet{WanJanSh2008a} forecast eBay auction prices, \citet{WanJanSh2008b} develop a model for the price dynamics at eBay using differential equation models, and \cite{ZhaJanShm2010} consider real-time forecasting of eBay auctions using functional K-nearest neighbors.